oysteinvolden/Real-time-sensor-encryption/README.md

 * Hardware accelerated variant of AEGIS and AES-CFB suitable for ARM-based architectures (armv8) such as Nvidia Jetson Xavier.
 * 'Compress-then-encrypt' schemes: JPEG + AEGIS and PNG + AEGIS

 We use [Robot Operating System](https://www.ros.org/) (ROS) as a software platform to handle sensor interfacing and low-level communication between ROS nodes (either locally on one single machine or across multiple machines), thus simplfying the task of applying the [cryptographic toolbox](https://github.com/pettsol/CryptoToolbox) of algorithms for different sensor data.
 This repo is in fact a ROS package which can easily be integrated into a ROS environment applied by new users.
 It is tested with Ubuntu 18.04 LTS and ROS melodic, on x86 architecture (standard laptop), arm-based 64-bit architecture (Nvidia Jetson Xavier) and arm-based 32-bit architecture (Rasberry Pi).

 ### Structure
 For each application folder (i.e. video and point cloud) in the crypto_pipeline/src folder, a number of cryptographic methods are included.
 In CMakeLists.txt, one can easily comment/uncomment executives representing the different cryptographic methods applied to different sensor data.
 Remember to only include one pair of executive at the time, 1 x "talker" - the ROS node to send encrypted data and 1 x "listener" - the ROS node to receive encrypted data.
-For simplicity, all internal cryptographic libraries neccessary for each application is stored locally.
+For simplicity, all cryptographic libraries neccessary for each application is stored locally.
 This may be changed later.

 ## Examples